AlsonAfrica/Authentication-Authorization-Recipe-/README.md

 Here is a table for the API for Recipe and User Authetication:

+### ADD THE ENDPOINT AT THE END OF THE FOLLOWING  http://localhost:3001/api/v1/...

 | Method | Endpoint             | Description                                  |
 |--------|----------------------|----------------------------------------------|
 | POST   | `/recipes`            | Create a new recipe                          |